mtavast/Body-Maps-of-Love/README.md

 mind_mds.mat -file contains the means and medians of the dimension ratings (based on both the raw ratings and Z transformed ratings), sim_mds.mat -file contains the mean distance matrix from experiment 3, and the bspm_ttest.mat -file contains the group level body maps.

-Most of the code used here was repurposed from a previous project (https://version.aalto.fi/gitlab/eglerean/sensations/-/tree/master/) following MIT license.
-Thus, if you reuse the code, please cite:
+Most of the code used here was repurposed from a previous project (https://version.aalto.fi/gitlab/eglerean/sensations/-/tree/master/) following MIT license, and published here as it is with the permission of Enrico Glerean.
+If you reuse the code, please cite:

 Nummenmaa, L., Hari, R., Hietanen, J. K., & Glerean, E. (2018).
 Maps of subjective feelings.
 Proceedings of the National Academy of Sciences, 115(37), 9198-9203. https://doi.org/10.1073/pnas.1807390115